deadlinks/cargo-deadlinks/README.md

 make it easier to write links without having to know the exact HTML page rustdoc will generate.

+`deadlinks` can also be used on projects that aren't Rust crates.

 ## Installation

 Install cargo-deadlinks via: